London Fire Brigade: Promotion

-In order for a firefighter to gain promotion he or she must go through an assessment centre and reach the required standard set out by the Brigade.
+Firefighters must go through an assessment centre and reach the required standard set out by the Brigade in order to gain promotion.
 This process will be followed for each subsequent role the individual applies for, up to and including Assistant Commissioner.
 Appointments above the role of Assistant Commissioner are overseen by elected members of The London Fire and Emergency Planning Authority.

 Some promotion exams can be substituted by qualifications from the Institution of Fire Engineers.
 Firefighters and civilians such as building inspectors, scientists, surveyors and other practising professionals, take these qualifications either by written test or research.

 Future promotion exams will be set using the Integrated Personal Development System (IPDS).

 Firefighting, special services and fire prevention

-In 2010/11, the LFB handled a total of 212,657 emergency calls, including 5,241 hoax calls (although it only mobilised to 2,248 of those malicious false alarms).
+In 2010–2011, the LFB handled a total of 212,657 emergency calls, including 5,241 hoax calls (although it only mobilised to 2,248 of those malicious false alarms).
 During the same period, it dealt with 13,367 major fires.
 There were 6,731 dwelling fires, including 748 that had been started deliberately; 73 people died in 58 fatal fires.

 In addition to conflagrations, LFB firefighters respond to "special services".

 A special service is defined as every other non-fire related emergency, such as: